 - 1. Every study programme consists of a coherent set of units of study, which are components of a study programme concluded with an interim examination.
 Units of study cannot exceed 30 credits. - 2.
 Only whole credits are awarded for units of study.
-Below you will find an overview of the distribution of credits. - See appendix
+In the overview included in Appendix 2 you will find a distribution of the credits.